StarRocks/starrocks-kubernetes-operator/doc/mount_persistent_volume_howto.md

     replicas: 1
     storageVolumes:
     - name: fe-storage-meta
-      storageClassName: standard-rwo  # standard-rwo is the default storageClassName in gke.
+      storageClassName: standard-rwo  # standard-rwo is the default storageClassName in GKE.
       # fe container stop running if the disk free space which the fe meta directory residents, is less than 5Gi.
       storageSize: 10Gi
       mountPath: /opt/starrocks/fe/meta